minjung-mj-kim/project/fake_news/README.md

         - Too good accuracy.
 Potential biased feature(s) in this dataset is suspected.
     - simple_LSTM.ipynb
         - LSTM model with pretrained embeddings of title tokens.
+        - Some words might not have corresponding pretrained embeddings
         - Better accuracy with trainable embedding layer.
         - Sign of overfit.
     - simple_FNN.ipynb
         - Feedforward NN model with averaged pretrained embedding vectors of title.
+        - Some words might not have corresponding pretrained embeddings
         - Better accuracy with trainable embedding layer.
         - Sign of overfit.